collectivemedia/celos/provisioner/README.md

 (Of course, this will not work the first time.
 I mean, we're talking about computers here, right?
 Heck, distributed computers!)

+Please make sure not to run the bootstrap script twice, it might lead to creating of multiple instances on the cloud.

 Once it works, look into `tmp/inventory` to find the assigned host names.
 You can ssh into them using username `ubuntu`.